dp-os/gez/examples/docs/src/en/api/core/gez.md

     - `'server'`: Server environment

 - **Returns**: `Promise<readonly ManifestJson[]>` - Read-only build manifest list
-- **Exceptions**: Throws `NotReadyError` when the framework instance is not initialized
+- **Throws**: Throws `NotReadyError` when the framework instance is not initialized

-This method is used to get the build manifest list for the specified target environment, including the following features:
+This method is used to get the build manifest list for the specified target environment, including the following functionalities:
 1. **Cache Management**
-   - Uses internal caching mechanism to avoid repeated loading
+   - Uses internal caching to avoid repeated loading
    - Returns immutable manifest lists

 2. **Environment Adaptation**